hapax/hapax.github.io/assets/fractal-derivatives.md

 \lambda^{-1}F(\lambda x) = F(x),
 $$

-just like the straight line, as we calculated above.
+just like straight lines as we calculated above.

 When we do a local linear approximation, we are zooming in until the curve is approximately self-similar, at least when we centre the coordinates at $x = x_0$ and $y = f(x_0)$.
-In this case, we define
+In this case,

 $$
 \Delta f = f(x_0 + h) - f(x_0) \mapsto \Delta f' = \lambda \Delta f, \quad h = (x_0 + h) -
 x_0 \mapsto h' = \lambda h,
 $$

-and our approximation
+while our local linear approximation changes as

 $$
 \Delta f = L_m(h) + o(h) \mapsto \lambda^{-1}